These Sunbasket reviews contain affiliate links and if you make a purchase we may be compensated. All opinions are our own.

 By Alison Chew | Reviewed by Rebecca Housh, MS, RDN

-Sun Basket is a meal service company with a focus on quality and sustainability.
-They offer a wide range of food options for almost every dietary need, from meal kits to ready-meals to protein there is something for everyone.
-Read on for our full Sun Basket review and unboxing video.
+Sunbasket is a meal delivery service company with a focus on quality and sustainability.
+They offer a wide range of food options for almost every dietary need, from meal kits to ready-meals, meat and seafood, and breakfast there is something for everyone.

 A huge assortment!
-24+ recipe choices including meal kits, oven-ready meals, proteins, snacks, and more
+40+ meal kit and prepared meal choices plus proteins, snacks, breakfast, and more

 Organic and sustainable ingredients.
 99% of produce is organic; meats and poultry are antibiotic- and hormone-free; sustainably sourced seafood

 Most Meal kit recipes are not traditional “American” meals and lean more toward globally-inspired flavors (We like this, but understand that some may not.
 The Fresh & Ready meal menu has more “American” style meals)

 How much does Sunbasket Cost?

 Sunbasket meal kits and prepared meals start at $9.99 per serving.

 Meal Kits Price:

 2 people/4 recipes $12.49 per serving